akash-network/website/src/content/Docs/testnet/gpu-testnet-submission-instructions/index.md

 Submit the DSEQ of your test deployment with the submission form.
 The DSEQ will be used to verify that the deployment was successfully launched on your provider.

-The DSEQ can be found easily in the deployment tool (Akash Console, Cloudmos Deploy, or Akash CLI).
+The DSEQ can be found easily in the deployment tool (Akash Console, Akash Console, or Akash CLI).
 Example of isolating the deployment's DSEQ is shown below.

 ![](../../assets/isoalteDSEQ.png)